Laura Nyro: Biographies, analyses and tributes

 Todd Rundgren has also acknowledged the strong influence of Nyro's 1960s music on his own songwriting.
 While a member of the pop group Nazz, his great admiration for Nyro led him to arrange a meeting with her (which took place shortly after she had recorded the Eli and the Thirteenth Confession LP).
 Nyro invited Rundgren to become the musical director of her backing group, but his commitments to Nazz obliged him to decline.
 Rundgren's debut solo album Runt (1970) includes the strongly Nyro-influenced "Baby Let's Swing" which was written about her and mentions her by name.
 Rundgren and Nyro remained friends for much of her professional career and he subsequently assisted her with the recording of her album Mother's Spiritual.

 On April 14, 2012, Laura Nyro was inducted into the Rock and Roll Hall of Fame.
 The induction speech was delivered by singer Bette Midler and the award was accepted by her son, Gil Bianchini.
 The song "Stoney End" was performed by singer Sara Bareilles at the induction ceremony.

 A hybrid daylily named for Laura Nyro was introduced in 2000.

 The Scottish band Cosmic Rough Riders released a tribute song, "Laura Nyro," on their 2001 album Pure Escapism.

 The song "Mean Streets" by the band Tennis is a tribute to Nyro.

 Kanye West sampled Nyro on his widely acclaimed 2007 album Graduation.

 TV Girl sampled Nyro on the intro for their song “Louise” in 2014.

 On July 22, 2014, composer/arranger Billy Childs released Map to the Treasure: Reimagining Laura Nyro.
 The album features ten Laura Nyro songs performed by a long list of stars including Rickie Lee Jones, Shawn Colvin, Alison Krauss, Dianne Reeves, and Wayne Shorter.
 The album was nominated for three Grammys, with the "New York Tendaberry" track featuring Renee Fleming and Yo-Yo Ma winning for Best Arrangement, Instrumental and Vocals.

-In 2015, the Christine Spero Group released "Spero Plays Nyro", the Music of Laura Nyro along with a highly acclaimed live tour.
-The album features eleven of Nyro's songs and an original song, "Laura and John" by Christine Spero, a tribute to Laura Nyro and John Coltrane, whom Nyro admired.

 A documentary on Nyro was announced in 2022, which will be associate produced by her son Gil and partly based on the Michele Kort biography.

 Elton John and Brandi Carlile, along with co-writers Andrew Watt and Bernie Taupin, paid tribute to Nyro in "The Rose of Laura Nyro," the lead-off track on John and Carlile's 2025 collaboration album Who Believes in Angels?.
 The track name checks her song, "Eli's Comin'" in the lyrics.